MicrosoftDocs/learn/learn-pr/pytorch/intro-natural-language-processing-pytorch/includes/1-introduction.md

 In this module, we will explore different neural network architectures for dealing with natural language texts.
-In the recent years, **Natural Language Processing** (NLP) has experiences fast growth as a field, primarily because performance of the language models depend on their overall ability to "understand" text, and that can be trained in unsupervised manner on large text corpora.
-Thus, pre-trained text models such as BERT simplified many NLP tasks, and dramatically improved the performance.
+In the recent years, **Natural Language Processing** (NLP) has experienced fast growth primarily due to the performance of the language models’ ability to accurately "understand" human language faster while using unsupervised training on large text corpora.
+For instance, pre-trained text models such as BERT simplified many NLP tasks, and dramatically improved the performance.

-We will focus on the fundamental aspects of representing NLP as tensors in PyTorch, and on classical NLP architectures, such as using bag-of-words, embeddings and recurrent neural networks.
+We will focus on the fundamental aspects of representing NLP as tensors in PyTorch, and on classical NLP architectures such as using bag-of-words (BoW), embeddings and recurrent neural networks.

 ## Natural Language Tasks